 Korean dance and music.
 Really amazing and probably the highlight of the trip.

-nasty in every country.
+i quickly found out that when it comes to shopping women are justnasty in every country.
 They have really sharp elbows and get super powers

 to push you out of the way. all this to buy some shitty fake brand name bag